harryhan1989/urungi/README.md

 ## Supported databases

-- MongoDB
 - PostgreSQL
 - MySQL
 - MS SQL Server
 - Oracle

-- Google Big Query
+Google Big Query might be supported, but to be honest we haven't tried it recently and it's probably broken.

 ## Requirements